ZentaChain/chainnetwork-docs/CHAIN/docs/tools/blockexplorer.md

 Elevate your development with [Tenderly Explorer](https://tenderly.co/):
 - Deep dive into transaction details.
 - Debug and optimize smart contracts effectively.
-- Supports CHAIN and CHAIN Goerli networks for comprehensive contract analysis. -->
+- Supports Chain and Chain Goerli networks for comprehensive contract analysis. -->